n4ogw/so2sdr/share/so2sdr-bandmap-help/so2sdr-bandmap-help.md

 If I and Q are imbalanced, image signals will be present on the display.
 * Collect IQ correction data: so2sdr-bandmap will use strong signals to measure and correct IQ balance.
+This only applies to soundcard based SDRs.

 Setup hints: